-It is a guarantee I will stand at the door and wave goodbye to this part of our lives until she is no longer in sight, but after I let the tears spill over into giant puddles at my feet and sit on the porch for a good long time, I will get up, close the door, and start searching for my new trail map.
+It is a guarantee I will stand at the door and wave goodbye to this part of our lives until she is no longer in sight.
+But after I let the tears spill over into giant puddles at my feet and sit on the porch for a good long time, I will get up, close the door, and start searching for my new trail map.
+Adventure awaits.

 friend!
 I love this so much!
 I am two years away from this very same event so your words are really resonating with me.
 Thank you for sharing your heart!
 I love you!
 KC